olesyapro888/Web-scrab_Mission-to-Mars_data_HTML_CSS_NoSQL_Flask/README.md

 Additionally,
 ## `Mission-to-Mars Analysis Summary`

-The analysis provides a lot of summarizing and displays the main 3 differences between the June and the December temperatures:
+The analysis provides a lot of summarizing and displays the main ...
-- There are not significant (less 5%) differences of the summary statistics;
-- The December's temperatures are volatile and often changeable between min and max;
-- The December's temperatures are colder comparing with June's temperatures approximately by 10&deg;F.